Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions

 \textsl{RQ3: Can current LLMs effectively leverage a sandbox mode to improve their performance?}

 To answer this question, we modify our ReAct agent to learn from 100 in-game days in the sandbox mode.
 First, we adjust the system prompt to explain that the agent is learning in sandbox mode and should discover useful information in preparation for the final evaluation.
-Second, we add a ``Learnings'' section before the reason and act steps where the LLM is instructed to make useful notes for its future self; it is informed that it will have access to these notes in both sandbox and evaluation stages.
-Once the sandbox budget is depleted the notes are extracted and added to the ReAct prompt (see~\cref{app:basepromptteplates}).
-We also repeat this experiment for a subset of models where we withhold the manual.
+Second, the LLM is instructed to also generate useful notes for its future self; it is informed that it will have access to these notes in both sandbox and evaluation stages.
+Once the sandbox budget is depleted the notes are extracted and added to the prompt (see Appendix~\ref{app:basepromptteplates}).
+We repeat this experiment for a subset of models where we withhold the manual.

 \textbf{CH4.
-Spatial Reasoning.} Spatial reasoning plays a central role in business decision-making: storefront location, products' position on shelves, ad placement, logistics -- all hinge on understanding spatial interdependencies.
-Similarly, in \envacro, profitability demands spatial understanding in park design.
-Guest behaviour is shaped by spatial relationships: they dislike walking too much between attractions, rides near water are more appealing, and specialty shops---such as ATMs or info booths---are not directly targeted by guests so must be placed in high-traffic areas to attract customers.
+Spatial Reasoning.} Spatial reasoning plays a central role in business decision-making: storefront location, product placement on shelves, advertising layout, and logistics all hinge on understanding spatial interdependencies.
+Similarly, in \envacro, profitability depends critically on spatial design choices within the park.
+Guest behaviour is shaped by spatial relationships: they dislike walking long distances, rides near water are more appealing, and specialty shops---such as ATMs or info booths---are not directly targeted by guests so must be placed in high-traffic areas to attract customers.